Family Sentinel

 Company identity.

-Family Sentinel LLC, a Texas limited liability company, family-owned and run by a working security analyst.
-Reach a person at security@familysentinel.org or (940) 343-5183 — calls are returned the same business day.
-Service status is public at status.familysentinel.org.
+Family Sentinel LLC, a Texas limited liability company, family-owned and run by a working Security Architect.
+Reach a person at security@familysentinel.org or (940) 281-6672 — calls are returned the same business day.
+Service health is monitored continuously, around the clock — and if an incident ever affects your monitoring, we tell you by email rather than expecting you to go and check a page.

 The exact permissions